Luisito Pié: 2015

 The Dominican Republic Olympic Committee awarded Pie as 2014 Taekwondo Athlete of Year while being defined as one of the new talents of the Dominican Republic sport and the heir of the dynasty of national taekwondo.
 Pie was also awarded Most Valuable Fighter from the National University Taekwondo tournament held in April, when he won the gold medal by winning by superiority -margins of more than 12 points- all his combats, helping Instituto Superior de Formación Docente Salomé Ureña to reach the tournament's second place.
 He later went to the 2014–15 University Sports Gala with fellow athletes and his university sport director to pick up the top award for the second year in a row.

 The president of the Dominican Republic University Sports Commission, Vice Minister Marcos Díaz regretted that the Pan American Games were taking place at the same time of the 2015 Summer Universiade, because the nation had to prioritize the first ones, not being able to count with Pie representing his home country.
 He then participated in the qualification tournament in Aguascalientes, Mexico, winning the berth for the 2015 Pan American Games.
 He was focus to give his home country and for himself a medal.
-And he started winning 8-6 to the Argetinian Lucas Guzmán, 13-14 to the Venezuelan Mario Leal in the quarterfinals and 3–4 in the semifinals to the Aruban veteran John Maduro before he lost by sudden death point to the Mexican Carlos Navarro 7–8, winning the 58 kg Pan American Games silver medal.
+And he started winning 8-6 to the Argentinian Lucas Guzmán, 13-14 to the Venezuelan Mario Leal in the quarterfinals and 3–4 in the semifinals to the Aruban veteran John Maduro before he lost by sudden death point to the Mexican Carlos Navarro 7–8, winning the 58 kg Pan American Games silver medal.
 He later confessed that lack of international warm ups before the games affected his level of fighting, because of the quality of rivals that he had to face in the preliminary rounds.

 After the regional games, Pie was invited for his ranking points, to take part in the WTF World Grand Prix Series held in Moscow, falling to the Portuguese Rui Bragança in the first contest 5–6 in the 58 kg Pie lost 11-13 once again to the Mexican Navarro in the Pan American Open WTF G1 in Aguascalientes, winning again the silver medal. and later in Samnsun, Turkey falling 4–5 in golden point to Nursultan Mamayev in the first round.

 He was selected to participate in the Military World Games along with Moisés Hernández and he won the 58 kg bronze medal.
 In the Dominican Republic Hall of Fame 2015 Ceremony, Pie was invited to carry one of the hall symbols, the Machete during the induction ceremony.
 His 2015 competition year ended by winning to the Tunisian Hedi Nefatti the Morocco Open G1 gold medal.